testcontainers/testcontainers-python/.github/ISSUE_TEMPLATE/bug-or-unexpected-behavior.md

 ---

+⚠️ testcontainers-python version 4.0.0 introduces breaking changes.
+Please review the note in the documentation (https://testcontainers-python.readthedocs.io/) before filing a bug.

 **Describe the bug**

 A clear and concise description of what the bug is.
 What did you expect to happen?
 What happened instead?